Cranberry Lake: Recreation and points of interest

 A peninsula jutting into the lake from the north contains Bear Mountain and state camping facilities.
 One end of the Bear Mountain Trail leaves from campsite loop 3.
 The other end, a trail head with plenty of good parking, is located much closer to the campground entrance.
 The hike is fairly rigorous, but from start to the top it is only about 1 mi.
 The lookout spot near the top provides a great view to the south and south west, mainly of Joe Indian and Buck islands.

+A fifty mile loop trail named the Cranberry Lake 50 is a popular destination for backpackers and traverses through both the hamlets of Cranberry Lake and Wanakena.

 There are several private camps on the lake's southern shore, including an island called Chair Rock Island.
 A large rock on Barber Point near the Biological Station bears an engraved memorial for the international fly casting champion of the late 1800s, Reuben Wood, designer of the Reub Wood fishing flies.

 There is a large camp setting called Wildcliffe Lodge (formerly "Hoppies" and then "Verns") that used to have an inn, bar and restaurant.
 The dining room was the former single room log cabin of Philo Scott, a hermit who married a local resident, Cordelia Stevens of Big Deer Pond, in 1856 and had eight children between 1858 and 1879.
 Chair Rock Lodge was another popular dining and lodging establishment on the South Shore, but both are now closed.

 The Indian Mountain Club was also on the South Shore.
 "Sports" from downstate New York enjoyed dining, lodging and outdoor pursuits such as hunting, fishing and shooting.
 A large garden provided fresh vegetables and remnants of this still exist on private property abutting the Five Ponds Wilderness.